Sciatic Pain Associated with Lumbar Disc Conditions

 By Terry Zeigler, EdD, ATC

-Last Updated on October 22, 2023 by The SportsMD Editors
+Last Updated on November 14, 2024 by SportsMD Editors

 Acute and chronic back pain is common in athletic and recreational athletes.
 While many back injuries in athletes can be attributed to muscle strain, some athletes can suffer from a painful condition involving inflammation of the sciatic nerve.